solderneer/obsidian-ai/README.md

-# Left in my quick hacky updates

-- add super basic text search to the sql function
-- only use real words (remove stop words) -> use OR or AND? (or do I do a seperate search and then return both results in order)
-- fix the bug when you do Shift-Enter it doesnt put the existing query in the search bar.
-- use scrollIntoView to scroll the search results into view

 # Obsidian AI

 > Talk to an LLM clone of yourself, or even host it for everyone else to talk to